albinjohn366/Natural_Language_Processing/README.md

        the words that are more frequently used in the particular document compared to all other documents.
 Various data sets of function words and list of documents are needed for this process.

+         The value of log(number of documents / no of documents containing words) is multiplied with the frequency of occurance of each word in a document avoiding functional words is used to get the best result.